skatejs/skatejs/packages/ssr/README.md

 * Uses [`undom`](https://github.com/developit/undom) for a minimal DOM API in Node.
-* No polyfills necessary.
-* No client code required.
 * Great for rendering out static sites from components.
 * Run your tests in Jest!
 * Statically generate JS files to HTML files.